putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 ## Final words

-API Gateways are useful when you have to share APIs with external clients, but for a simple application I think they add more difficulties than benefits.
+API Gateways are useful when you have to share APIs with external clients, but for a simple application, I think they add more difficulties than benefits.
 However, looking at the microservices world, a basic knowledge of this kind of technology is fundamental to create a scalable architecture.